AdamTeva/Hacker/docs/README.md

-## Educational Games -

-# this site is an explenation and an exapmle of educational games that can help children and adults learn better.
+at this repo you can view (and play!) three educational games.
+The goal of these games are to help children lean English (mostly, but not only, vocabulary)